leangjia/blender_docs/manual/grease_pencil/modes/edit/tools.rst

 Cursor
    Change the location of the 3D Cursor.

+Move
+   Translation tool.

+Rotate
+   Rotation tool.

+Scale
+   Scale tool.

+   :ref:`Scale Cage <tool-scale-cage>`
+      Change the scale of an object by controlling its cage.

+Transform
+   Tool to adjust the objects translation, rotations and scale.

 Extrude :kbd:`E`
    Extrusion tools duplicate points, while keeping the new geometry connected with the original points.